 - Identify a venue, preceptor, and topic for the practicum.
 The preceptor (mentor) is the individual at the external agency with whom the student will work during the practicum.
 (The student's academic advisor or other faculty members can help with this.)
-Identify a faculty advisor (usually the academic advisor). - Complete a consulting practicum contract (sample available from your academic advisor or graduate director).
+Identify a faculty advisor (usually the academic advisor). - Complete a consulting practicum contract (sample available from your academic advisor or Graduate Director).
 The purpose of the contract is to define the objectives, scope, deliverables, and time of the practicum experience.
 The contract is prepared in consultation with the faculty advisor, preceptor, and student. - Complete the Independent Study Contract (ISC) leaving the course summary and evaluation criteria blank.
-Attach a copy of your completed consulting practicum contract to your ISC. - Obtain the schedule code (CRN number) and section for your faculty advisor from LaToya Reese. - Obtain the following signatures on your ISC: student, academic advisor and faculty advisor. - Turn in your ISC with attached contract to the graduate director who will review, sign and give to LaToya for processing.
+Attach a copy of your completed consulting practicum contract to your ISC. - Obtain the schedule code (CRN number) and section for your faculty advisor from the Program Coordinator. - Obtain the following signatures on your ISC: student, academic advisor and faculty advisor. - Turn in your ISC with attached contract to the graduate director who will review, sign and give to the Program Coordinator (currently LaToya Reese) for processing.
 Register for EPID/BIOS 890.